Lilypad-Tech/lilypad/README.md

 Download the latest release of Lilypad for your platform.
 Both the amd64/x86_64 and arm64 variants of macOS and Linux are supported.
 (If you are on Apple Silicon, you'll want arm64).

-Nb:  to check your version use ```which lilypad``` - if an old version run ```rm <path>``` to remove that path then reinstall newest version
+Nb: to check your version use ```which lilypad``` - if you're an old version run ```rm <path>``` to remove it, then install the newest version.
+You'll want to stay up-to-date to remain compatible with Lilypad as it evolves.

-The commands below will automatically detect your OS and processor architecture and download the correct Lilypad build for your machine.
+The commands below will automatically detect your computer's OS and processor architecture and download the correct Lilypad build for your machine.

 ```
 # Detect your machine's architecture and set it as $OSARCH